tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/iotcentral/auth.md

 ms.date: 12/29/2020
 ---

-# Authentication
+# Authentication and authorization

 Every REST API call that's made against an IoT Central application must include an Authorization header.
 The Authorization header must contain either an **API token** or an **AAD bearer token**.
-These tokens are used by IoT Central to determine if the caller has access to the application and what they have permissions to do within the application.
+These tokens are used by IoT Central to determine who the caller is, and what they have access to within the application.

 ## API token
 API tokens are meant for service to service communication, without a signed-in user context.
 You can create an API token in your application, and assign it a role to grant access to resources within your application.